How to Support Immigrant Students and Families: Strategies for Schools and Early Childhood Programs

 Bell at school

-Learn strategies to recognize and address student anxiety and trauma, as well as to understand traumatic experiences students might have endured.
+Learn strategies to recognize and address student anxiety and trauma, as well as to understand traumatic experiences immigrant students might have endured.

 These strategies are part of the Colorín Colorado resource guide, How to Support Immigrant Students and Families: Strategies for Schools and Early Childhood Programs.